harshithakarthikeyan/NeuralRoute-Prompt-Engineering/README.md

 Built as a portfolio project to showcase prompt engineering skills, NeuralRoute features a stunning glassmorphism UI and real-time AI decision-making.

+## 🏗️ Built with Prompt Engineering

+This entire project was built using AI-powered development tools through carefully engineered prompts:

+- **UI Design:** Generated using [Stitch](https://stitch.new) with detailed glassmorphism design prompts
+- **Application Logic:** Wired using [Antigravity](https://antigravity.new) to add AI routing functionality
+- **See `/prompts/build_ui_prompt.txt` and `/prompts/build_logic_prompt.txt`** for the exact prompts used to create this application

+The app itself demonstrates prompt engineering, and was also *built entirely* through prompt engineering — proving the concept at every level.

+---

 ---

 ## 🎯 The Core Concept